-New media and technologies are providing opportunities to transform research, teaching, and learning in the humanities.
+New media and technologies provide opportunities to enhance research, teaching, and learning in the humanities.
 As scholarship becomes increasingly digital and interdisciplinary, challenges emerge with respect to organizing, engineering, and deploying the technologies needed to operate at a very large scale.
 The search for solutions will require collaboration across disciplines—in the humanities, humanistic social sciences, and technology.

-DLF seeks to facilitate conversations and activities, related to digital humanities.
+DLF seeks to facilitate conversations among its members, related to the digital humanities.

 Established in 2007, centerNet is an international network of digital humanities centers formed for cooperative and collaborative action that benefits the digital humanities and allied fields in general, and has special resources in the domain of cyberinfrastructure to offer humanities centers in particular.centerNet has over 200 members worldwide and has formed regional affiliates in Asia Pacific, Europe, North America, and the United Kingdom and Ireland.
 Initiatives include developing cooperative opportunities for centers, advocacy for center funding and initiatives, and creating exchange and research opportunities for scholars and students.
 DLF is working in conjunction with centerNet to explore areas wither digital libraries and digital humanities converge.
 More information about the alliance can be found here.